rust-lang/book/src/ch06-01-defining-an-enum.md

 ## Defining an Enum

-Enums are a way of defining custom data types in a different way than you do with structs.
+Where structs give you a way of grouping together related fields and data, like a `Rectangle` with its `width` and `height`, enums give you a way of saying a value is one of a possible set of values.
+For example, we may want to say that `Rectangle` is one of a set of possible shapes that also includes `Circle` and `Triangle`.
+To do this, Rust allows us to encode these possibilities as an enum.

 Let’s look at a situation we might want to express in code and see why enums are useful and more appropriate than structs in this case.
 Say we need to work with IP addresses.
-Currently, two major standards are used for IP
-addresses: version four and version six.
+Currently, two major standards are used for IP addresses: version four and version six.
 Because these are the only possibilities for an IP address that our program will come across, we can *enumerate* all possible variants, which is where enumeration gets its name.

 Any IP address can be either a version four or a version six address, but not both at the same time.
 That property of IP addresses makes the enum data